 Pricing: The free plan allows you to run one usability testing project, and paid plans are available at $25 per user/month

 Lookback is a user experience (UX) screen recording tool for designers and product managers who want to see how users interact with their applications.
 Lookback’s testing tools let you see what your users see and get their reactions, in real-time, in a recording, or in-person.
 Once you set up a remote test, participants will receive a link to download your app and get started with a live session or self-test.
 Recordings automatically appear in your dashboard where you can organize them into groups and create highlights for your team members.

-Lookback is particularly loved for doing real-time remote user research.
-Customers say the platform is user-friendly and love how they can watch users going through their app flows in real-time, seeing their reactions and communicating directly with them.
+Lookback specializes in real-time remote user research.
+Customers say the platform is user-friendly and like how they can watch users going through their app flows in real-time, seeing their reactions and communicating directly with them.

 UserTesting offers a set of customer experience (CX) solutions for designers, product managers, marketers, and executives.
 Their platform lets you see, hear, and talk to customers as they interact with websites, applications, or prototypes.

 Within the platform, Insight Core is a toolkit for building and managing custom user research and tests.
 UserTesting offers different features, such as Product Insights, which offers pre-formatted tests and same-day video interviews designed to get you real customer feedback, fast.
 Another Marketing Insight helps you create better marketing content and campaigns by testing your messages with real customers.

 Users particularly love UserTesting’s pre-formatted tests, which get them up and running quickly, and the Live Conversation feature for recruiting and scheduling live interviews as quickly as the same day.
 UserTesting’s platform and pricing structure are especially well-suited for company-wide usability initiatives at mid-size and larger enterprises.

 Key features: Live interviews, sentiment analysis, prototype testing